godotengine/godot-docs/classes/class_openxrinterface.rst

 :ref:`SessionState<enum_OpenXRInterface_SessionState>` **SESSION_STATE_EXITING** = ``8``

-The OpenXR instance is about to be destroyed and we're existing. :ref:`instance_exiting<class_OpenXRInterface_signal_instance_exiting>` is emitted when we change to this state.
+The OpenXR instance is about to be destroyed and we're exiting. :ref:`instance_exiting<class_OpenXRInterface_signal_instance_exiting>` is emitted when we change to this state.

 .. rst-class:: classref-item-separator